 When you invest in Scholars at Risk, you’re investing in the protection of knowledge and the world of ideas which will together advance our societies towards better, brighter futures.
 This is an opportunity to place Carleton within the ranks of global leaders fighting for academic freedom.
 The scholars that we will have the honour to host at Carleton will provide students, faculty and staff with a uniquely enriching academic experience.

 Donated funds go towards salaries for the scholars, living arrangements, administrative fees, research costs and more.
 Essentially, they will enable us to continue our mandate of protecting and supporting future scholars at risk and their ideas.

 From our scholars at risk, in their own words:

 “My family and I escaped war in Yemen going north to Saudi Arabia but we could not stay there.
 We left Saudi Arabia heading north again to the US but it did not work there either.
 We left the US heading north yet again to Canada and we loved it.
 This beautiful country of Canada is the true north; exactly the way it says in Canada’s national anthem.
-In war, in Yemen, to survive is a one day at a time struggle, that was why my family and I escaped to Saudi Arabia in which survival became one month at a time but the Saudi authorities refused to grant me a work permit.
+In war, in Yemen, to survive is a one-day-at-a-time struggle, that was why my family and I escaped to Saudi Arabia where survival became one month at a time but the Saudi authorities refused to grant me a work permit.
 Then we moved to Canada via the United States.
 I had an 18-month work contract with the University of Oklahoma and now I have a one-year contract with Carleton University.
-Right now our status has become a one year at a time struggle which is a significant improvement in our strife for stability and constant living.”
+Right now our status has become a one-year-at-a-time struggle which is a significant improvement in our strife for stability and constant living.”

 -Prof. Mustafa Bahran (Department of Physics)